PaulC91/shinyauthr/README.md

 The second required function is called without parameters and must return a data.frame of valid `user` and `session` ids.
 If the user's web browser sends your app a cookie which appears in the `session` column, then the corresponding `user` is automatically logged in.

-Pass these functions to the login module via `callModule(shinyauthr::login, ...)` as the `cookie_setter` and `cookie_getter` parameters.
+Pass these functions to the login module via `shinyauthr::loginServer(...)` as the `cookie_setter` and `cookie_getter` parameters.
 A minimal example, using [RSQLite](https://rsqlite.r-dbi.org/) as a local database to write and store user session data, is below.

 ``` r
 library(shiny)